Your money-making expert. Financial journalist, TV and radio personality.

 They won’t do anything you can’t do yourself through the HMRC portal.
 Doing it yourself means you’ll end up with the full refund in your pocket and won’t have to share any of it with any third parties.

-These companies will charge you almost as much as you’re owed from HMRC, so you’ll barely see a penny of YOUR refund.
+Alot of these companies will charge you almost as much as you’re owed from HMRC, so you’ll barely see a penny of YOUR refund.

 Remember – if something seems too good to be true, it probably is.
 You can almost certainly achieve a better outcome on your own.